her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### A

 **Access Control**
-: System for managing who can use Ara and what features they can access.
+: System for managing who can use Aara and what features they can access.

 ### C